jhalzel/eComAlarm-Amazon/README.md

 - **Data Visualization:** Visual representation of sales data over time through graphs and charts to facilitate a better understanding of sales patterns.

-- **Threshold Notifications (depracated):** Feature that enables users to set sales thresholds and receive notifications when a predefined dollar amount is reached from a specific subset of sales.
+- **Threshold Notifications (deprecated):** Feature that enables users to set sales thresholds and receive notifications when a predefined dollar amount is reached from a specific subset of sales.

 ## Project Structure